Danny Holmes: AFC Fylde and York City

 Holmes joined National League North club AFC Fylde in the summer of 2016.
 On 10 November 2016, he signed for National League club York City on a contract until the end of 2016–17.
 On 21 May 2017, Holmes started as York beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy Final.
 He turned down a new contract with York in June 2017.

 Bangor City

 On 10 July 2017, Holmes signed for Welsh Premier League club Bangor City.

 Connah's Quay Nomads

 Following Bangor's demotion from the Welsh Premier League, Holmes joined Connah's Quay Nomads, with Nomads manager Andy Morrison stating Holmes was "the outstanding fullback in the league last season".

 Colwyn Bay

 In June 2023, Holmes joined Colwyn Bay as a player/coach after their promotion to the Welsh Premier League.
 Holmes left Colwyn Bay in October 2023.

 Managerial career

 Vauxhall Motors

 In October 2023, Holmes took up his first managerial position at Vauxhall Motors.

+On 29 May 2026, Holmes departed the club.

+Flint Town United

+In September 2026 he was appointed by Flint Town United as club manager.